 Most concertgoers of any regularity know the basket-case-to-icon story of Sergei Rachmaninoff.
 In brief (because the story is so familiar): The universally admired pianist, but controversial composer, suffered a nervous breakdown in the aftermath of the disastrous premiere of his First Symphony.
 He was revived, so to speak, by a practitioner of the new art of hypnotherapy, Dr. Nikolai Dahl, who uttered the famous words, "You will write again, and the work will be excellent."
 And indeed it came to pass: a decade of splendid musical accomplishment, beginning with the luscious Second Piano Concerto, in C minor (1900-1901), and culminating in the Third Concerto, in D minor, completed in 1909, on the eve of Rachmaninoff's first American concert tour.

-The D-minor Concerto was given its first performance by the New York Philharmonic on November 28, 1909, with Walter Damrosch conducting.
-Rachmaninoff scored such a success - as soloist and composer - that concerto (and soloist) were brought back several months later by the same orchestra and its newly-appointed music director, Gustav Mahler.
+The D-minor Concerto was given its first performance by the New York Symphony on November 28, 1909, with Walter Damrosch conducting.
+Rachmaninoff scored such a success - as soloist and composer - that concerto (and soloist) were brought back several months later by the New York Philharmonic and its newly-appointed music director, Gustav Mahler.
 The triumph was repeated.

 Although the D-minor Concerto long existed in the shadow of its perhaps more overtly alluring predecessor in C minor, it is today at least its equal in popularity.